sonatype/docker-nexus-iq-server/README.md

 ## Configuration

 The solo.json.erb template file can be used to customize the Nexus IQ Server configuration.
-Here is a fully expanded example of the nexus_iq_server configuration with default values:
+Here is a fully expanded example of the nexus_iq_server configuration section of the template with default values:

 ```
   :nexus_iq_server => {